marziq/ChikiBite/README.md

 ---

 ## f) Features and Functionalities
 <p align="justify"> ChikiBite will be developed as a mobile application using Flutter, targeting both Android and iOS platforms.
-This platform selection is optimal because the target users are active smartphone users who commonly use Android and iOS devices for food ordering.
+This platform selected because the target users are active smartphone users who commonly use Android and iOS devices for food ordering.
 Furtheremore, Flutter enables cross-platform development, allowing a single codebase to support both platforms efficiently.
 Flutter provides a rich set of widgets and strong performance, enabling a responsive and modern user interface.</p>

 <h3>Core Features: </h3>